nate-hunter/frontend-welearn-project/PROJECT-CHECKLIST.md

 - *style* similar to WeWorks

 # ROUTES:
-- after login redirect to bookings (or home?)
+//- after login redirect to bookings (or home? or profile?)
 - after signup redirect to profile page
 - after booking, redirect to ???